- The maturity calendar outlines the delivery periods for futures and expiry dates for options as stipulated in the contract specifications.

 - GTA location differentials - details the current differentials used in the calculation of the tender advice

 - Grain grower levy obligations - explains the obligation of growers to pay industry levies.

 Exchange for physical trade: an alternative if you don't want to make or take delivery through ASX

 Exchange for physical (EFP) trade provides traders with large hedge positions on ASX with an alternative means to unwind a position in an efficient manner.
 Rather than make or take delivery, you may be interested in executing an EFP.
-The EFP is a type of trade that enables large scale hedgers to unwind positions in conjunction with an offsetting physical trade or financial instrument, in the case of exchange for risk trades which are also facilitated in accordance with the EFP trade rule.
+The EFP is a type of trade that enables large scale hedgers to unwind positions in conjunction with an offsetting physical trade or financial instrument, which are facilitated in accordance with the ASX 24 Operating Rules (4800-04).